 - Arrange the honey balls on a serving plater and pour any remaining honey mixture over the struffoli.

-- Top with sprinkles of your choice and serve slightly warm or cooled off, allowing your guests to pluck the little morsels with their hands
+- Top with sprinkles of your choice and serve slightly warm or cooled off.

 We have these in Greece—they’re called ‘loukoumades’.
 Delicious 😋